Typography is the art of arranging letters and numbers in such a way that they are appealing, legible, and clear to the user.

 You can measure your paragraph lengths in words or characters.
 In my opinion, characters provide a more accurate measure because the length of words can vary.

-If you are serious about typography you might have read The Elements of Typographic Style by Robert Bringhurst.
+If you are serious about typography, you might’ve read The Elements of Typographic Style by Robert Bringhurst.

 In his book he outlined the optimal size for a paragraph;